yuriylesyuk/eidas-x509-for-psd2/README.md

 </JavaCallout>
 ```

-Within the Properties, you can specify the input and output for the eiDAS callout.
+Within the Properties, you can specify the input and output for the eIDAS callout.

 | name             | required | meaning                                 |
 | ---------------- | -------- | ----------------------------------------|